Registered Charity No.1101767

 Sir Michael Graydon has been President of the RAF Music Charitable Trust since its registration as a charity in 2004.

 Warrant Officer (Retired) Trevor McDonald LTCL

 Having studied the bassoon for many years, Trevor McDonald taught music in Bangor, in Northern Ireland before joining the Royal Air Force as a bassoon player in 1976.
 He retired from his final position as Warrant Officer of The Band of the Royal Air Force College in 2008.

 Sergeant (Retired) Malcolm Goodman MBE ARCM

 Malcolm Goodman studied the horn at the Royal College of Music in London and first joined the Royal Air Force as a member of the Central Band in 1975.
 After an extensive career both with the Central Band, Western Band and Band of the RAF Regiment and following his appointment as Public Relations and Marketing Manager for the RAF Music Services, he established the Royal Air Force Music Charitable Trust in 2003.
 Following retirement from the RAF in 2006 Malcolm was appointed to the new post of Music School Manager at Uppingham School in Rutland until his retirement in 2014.
-Malcolm was awarded the MBE from Her Majesty The Queen in 2001 and is Founder and Director of the Lincolnshire Chamber Orchestra, and also assists with the administration and management of various other local amateur orchestras.
+Malcolm was awarded the MBE from Her Majesty The Queen in 2001 and is Founder and Director of the Lincolnshire Chamber Orchestra, and Founder of the Lincolnshire Philharmonia Orchestra based at RAF Cranwell.